notepad-plus-plus/npp-usermanual/content/docs/plugins.md

 ### Do your PR to join plugin list

-Once your test has been done, and everything is ok, you can fork and do your PR on: https://github.com/notepad-plus-plus/nppPluginList/.
-Only the json part you should modify.
-The json file will be built into the a binary (`nppPluginList.dll`), which will be signed (for thes sake of security) and be included in the official distribution.
+Once your test has been done, and everything is working, you can fork and do your PR on: https://github.com/notepad-plus-plus/nppPluginList/.
+Only modify the JSON files for your submission.
+Those JSON files will be built into the a binary (`nppPluginList.dll`), which will be signed (for the sake of security) and be included in the official distribution.

 ### Questions & support